 Prakriti is subtle, not gross as its primary evolutes - Mahat , and Ahamkara - are not made of grosser elements.
 All the elements present within the universe are effects of causes, prakriti is the first cause from where the chain of cause, and effect begins to finally result in the complex web called the universe.
 Prakriti has no beginning and no end, it is eternal, though the objects formed of it are the effects which have to perish as their cause undergoes change, or extinction.
 Prakriti cannot be created or destroyed, and it doesn't have any form or is unmanifest.
 Prakriti is made of three kind of very subtle substances, or gunas: Sattva ( purity & calm), Rajas ( restlessness and mobility), and Tamas ( inertia ).

-As their remains a balance between the composition of these three gunas, which make prakriti, the prakriti remains unchanged, or it doesn't give rise to any of it's evolutes.
+As their remains a balance between the composition of these three gunas, which make prakriti, the prakriti remains unchanged or in its unmanifest state as it doesn't give rise to any of it's evolutes.
+Samkhya also talks about another purpose for which the gunas come together.
+This unmanifest form of Prakriti is also known as Mula - root - Prakriti as the root ( cause ) of all creation remain inherent in it.
 Under such conditions there is no formation of the elements of the universe, something needs to cause the imbalance within the balanced composition of the three gunas for evolution to begin.
 Another very important entity is prana, universal energy, which is present everywhere, no movement, activity, or transformation is possible without the presence of prana which includes the changes that take place while prakriti begins to evolve in the presence of a cause.
 Prana, omnipresent universal bio energy, is the fuel to the changes that happen in the material world.

-This imbalance within the three is triggered when the Purusha comes closer ( due to reasons beyond the scope of this article) to Prakriti, the imbalance in the three gunas as produced begets its first evolute; Mahat, or the universal intelligence.
-Mahat is also known as Buddhi is the power of determination, or will.
+This imbalance within the three is triggered when the Purusha comes closer ( due to reasons beyond the scope of this article) to Prakriti, the imbalance in the three gunas so created manifests its first evolute; Mahat, or the universal intelligence.
+Thus Prakriti exists in two forms, unmanifest and manifest.
+Mahat is also known as Buddhi which is the power of determination, or will.
 In case sattva guna abounds in Mahat ( Buddhi) it manifests as virtue, power, knowledge and dispassion; and would manifest as the reverse of these in case tamas guna predominates.
 Buddhi works as an instrument to decide what to do, and what not to do.
 Our temperament in general is the result of whether sattvic guna is predominating buddhi or is it the tamas guna which is pulling the strings there.
 Buddhi generates knowledge ( discrimination between right and wrong) which is actually in the form of thoughts.

 Thoughts have a language, we think in terms of a language, or the alphabets of the language we know.
 Thoughts generate feeling, and feelings reside at the individual level.
 The ideas which emanate from the thoughts is what makes us feel separate from all the other beings, my thoughts, my ideas, The development of the sense of " I" as separate from the universal consciousness, from where it began, is Ahamkara, the next evolute of Prakriti which arise out of buddhi, or Mahat.
 Individuality is synonymous with limited knowledge, against the universal knowledge which is inherent in the universal consciousness ( Purusha).
 As per one of the Shiva sutras, " it is the power of sound inherent in the alphabet that is the source of limited knowledge."
 Thus our thoughts can bind us, and the same thoughts can also liberate us when directed in the right Direction.